Stockholm Christmas Winter Birding Tours

 Stockholm Winter Solstice and Christmas

-Stockholm is city of islands, which makes it especially convenient for boats, sightseeing, walking and birding year-round.
+Stockholm is a city of islands, which makes it especially convenient for boats, sightseeing, walking and birding year-round.
 The city is full of great history, art, music, museums and restaurants.
 There are palaces, cathedrals and many historic buildings to visit.
 The Stockholm subway is considered the longest art gallery in the world at 68 miles in length.

 Stockholm stretches across fourteen islands where Lake Mälaren flows into the Baltic Sea.
 The original old town, known as Gamla Stan, is in the heart of the city and is a charming, picturesque historic neighborhood.
 Just outside the city and along the Baltic Sea coast is the island chain known as the Stockholm archipelago, which includes approximately 24,000 islands and islets.
 The area has been inhabited since the Stone Age and was founded as a city in 1252.